niplav/site/bcis_and_alignment.md

-utility of BCIs in AI alignment, but haven't been able to find anything that satisfies my standards (I have also asked on the [LessWrong open thread](https://www.lesswrong.com/posts/QqnQJYYW6zhT62F6Z/?commentId=dMpstgZ3gQnGBbRhh) and the AI alignment channel on the AI alignment channel on the Eleuther AI discord server, and not received any answers that provide such a resource (although I was told some useful arguments about the topic)).
+utility of BCIs in AI alignment, but haven't been able to find anything that satisfies my standards (I have also asked on the [LessWrong open thread](https://www.lesswrong.com/posts/QqnQJYYW6zhT62F6Z/?commentId=dMpstgZ3gQnGBbRhh) and on the AI alignment channel on the Eleuther AI discord server, and not received any answers that provide such a resource (although I was told some useful arguments about the topic)).

 I have tried to make the best case for and against BCIs, stating some tree of arguments that I think many AI alignment researchers tacitly believe,